Our grocery budget is higher than anyone’s I know.

 I check the Kohl’s app for coupon codes before buying.
 This is pretty much the only clothing store I use.

-And I use the Chick-fil-A app to earn free items!
+And my husband uses the Chick-fil-A app to earn free items!

 These irritate me to no end, but I try to remember to use them.
-It seems that every store has a loyalty card these days and some of the perks are barely worth it.
+It seems that every store has a loyalty card these days but some of the perks are barely worth it.
 I like the Kroger card to save on gas and store brand items.
 If the store has an app that I can link the loyalty card to, I am much happier.
+I do love how Kroger has in-app pay now!
+Now, if they could just let me use that at their gas stations.

-We move so frequently and the cards aren’t always transferrable or the store isn’t in our new city or state.
+We move so frequently and the cards aren’t always transferrable in a new state or the store isn’t in our new city or state.
 Then we have to start all over again.

 What unique ways do you save money?